gracicot/gracicot.github.io/_posts/2017-09-13-concept-model-part1.md

 In this section, I'll explain the process of going from classical OOP to the Concept-Model idiom.
 I'll try to break this into many small steps to make understanding easier.

 First, the function `push` takes a `std::unique_ptr`.
 Think about it.
-Imageine you have dozens of functions that takes a task that way.
+Imagine you have dozens of functions that takes a task that way.
 What if one day you need all those functions that take a `std::unique_ptr<abstract_task>` to take a raw pointer or a reference instead?
 Well, you have to change all of those.

 We will do what you should have done from the start: taking a struct that contains the pointer instead:
 ```c++